neuroinformatics-unit/datashuttle/docs/source/pages/tutorials/getting_started.md

 # Getting Started

-## Introduction

 This tutorial will give a full introduction to starting a neuroscience project with **datashuttle**.

-We will get an overview of  **datashuttle**'s key features by creating and transferring a 'mock' experiment, standardised to the [NeuroBlueprint](https://neuroblueprint.neuroinformatics.dev/) style.
+We will highlight  **datashuttle**'s key features by creating a 'mock' experiment, standardised to the [NeuroBlueprint](https://neuroblueprint.neuroinformatics.dev/) style.